A Game of Thrones by George R.R. Martin

 “… a mind needs books as a sword needs a whetstone, if it is to keep its edge.”

 Was there even anything new with the book once you have watched the first season?
-I wouldn’t say so.
-Other than the differences in character’s ages—The Starks and Daenerys ages in the book shocked me because they’re so much younger than the one portrayed in the TV show—and the fact that the book has more intricate world-building and history explained, story-wise almost everything else was the same.
-Just from the data and numbers that I saw so far, there are around fifty thousand reviews and almost two million ratings on this book, I doubt anything I say about it will be something new.
-I have watched all the TV shows and I pretty much know what the general plotline of the main series is all about, but I’ll keep this review strictly to the reasons that in my opinion makes this book and the first season of the TV shows reached its phenomenal fame.
+Not so much.
+There’s Ned’s dream and the differences in character’s ages; the age of the characters—especially The Starks and Daenerys—in the novel shocked me because they’re so much younger than they’re portrayed in the TV show.
+Then there’s also the fact that the book has more intricate world-building and history explained; story-wise, almost everything else was the same.
+On Goodreads, during the time of writing this review, A Game of Thrones has about 50,000 reviews and almost 2,000,000 ratings; I doubt anything I say about it will add anything substantial to what’s been said before.
+I have watched all the episodes in TV shows, and I pretty much know what the general plotline of the main series is all about.
+But I’ll keep this review strictly narrowed to the reasons why—in my opinion—A Game of Thrones and the first season of the TV show reached its phenomenal fame.

 Picture: A Game of Thrones by Marc Simonetti